-So if you’re an individual who makes most of your money from capital gains, a service provider who can provide services from Puerto Rico to your non-Puerto Rican clients, or a business owner with operations outside of Puerto Rico… then you could benefit substantially from very significant income tax savings with a move to the Island of Enchantment.
+So if you're an individual who makes most of their money from capital gains, a service provider who can provide services from Puerto Rico to their non-Puerto Rican clients, or a business owner with operations outside of Puerto Rico… then you could benefit substantially from very significant income tax savings with a move to the Island of Enchantment.

-That’s why I was eager to make the move to Puerto Rico myself.
-And after traveling the island, meeting with real estate agents, lawyers, government reps, accountants, et al., I’m more convinced than ever that the tax benefits are enormous for those that qualify.
+That's why I was eager to make the move to Puerto Rico myself.
+And after traveling the island, meeting with real estate agents, lawyers, government reps, accountants, etc., I'm more convinced than ever that the tax benefits are enormous for those who qualify.

 But there are some hurdles you need to be aware of.
 This is not a decision to be made on a whim; it requires a little bit of preparation and planning.

-The good part is that my excellent colleagues at Casey Research and International Man who have been helping individuals make the most of their financial freedom for four decades now and I have done almost all the hard work for you.
+The good part is I and my excellent colleagues at Casey Research and International Man—who have been helping individuals make the most of their financial freedom for four decades now—have done almost all the hard work for you.

-This guidebook, How to Legally Remove Yourself from the U.S. Tax Code, without Leaving America, thoroughly covers the unique opportunity for Americans that Puerto Rico’s Acts 20 and 22 offer.
+This guidebook, Puerto Rico's Stunning New Tax Advantages, thoroughly covers the unique opportunity for Americans that Puerto Rico's Acts 20 and 22 offer.

-We’ve put in hundreds of hours of research, with our sandals on the beach, to make this report a reality.
+We've put in hundreds of hours of research, with our boots on the ground sandals on the beach, to make this report a reality.
 It has been circulated for comments by attorneys and accountants in the US and in Puerto Rico to ensure the advice is as accurate and straightforward as possible.

 In fact, one of Puerto Rico's most prominent law offices, Pietrantoni Méndez & Alvarez (PMA) LLC, has lent its seal of approval to the report after thoroughly reviewing it.
 You know how much work it takes to get a lawyer to commit to anything.